barryvdh/elfinder-flysystem-driver/readme.md

 ### Thumbnails through Glide

-If you require [Glide](https://github.com/thephpleague/glide), you can show thumbnails for your images.
+If you require [Glide](https://github.com/thephpleague/glide), you can show thumbnails for your images and generate secure urls.

     [
         'driver' => 'Flysystem',